reduxjs/react-redux/docs/api.md

   * [`areOwnPropsEqual`] *(Function)*: When pure, compares incoming props to its previous value.
 Default value: `shallowEqual`
   * [`areStatePropsEqual`] *(Function)*: When pure, compares the result of `mapStateToProps` to its previous value.
 Default value: `shallowEqual`
   * [`areMergedPropsEqual`] *(Function)*: When pure, compares the result of `mergeProps` to its previous value.
 Default value: `shallowEqual`
+  * [`storeKey`] *(String)*: The key of the context from where to read the store.
+You probably only need this if you are in the inadvisable position of having multiple stores.
+Default value: `'store'`

 <a id="connect-arguments-arity"></a>
 ##### The arity of mapStateToProps and mapDispatchToProps determines whether they receive ownProps